madetech/handbook/team-norms/README.md

 ## [Supported Software](supported_software.md)

-Our list of software that is can be supported by the Support Team.
+Our list of software that is supported by the Support Team.